l7mp/stunner/docs/examples/cloudretro/README.md

 kubectl apply -f stunner-gwcc.yaml
 ```

-The default configuration uses the `plaintext` STUN/TURN authentication mode with the
+The default configuration uses the `static` STUN/TURN authentication mode with the
 username/password pair `user-1/pass-1`; make sure to [customize](../../AUTH.md) these defaults.

 Next, we expose the CloudRetro media services over STUNner.
 The below Gateway specification will